flennic/text-mining-project/README.md

 The dataset [Amazon Reviews for Sentiment Analysis](https://drive.google.com/open?id=0Bz8a_Dbh9QhbZVhsUnRWRDhETzA) can be found on Google Drive and is originally provided by Xiang Zhang.
 The data is expected to be in a folder `data/original/` but you can change the path in the `settings.json` if desired.
 You will also need the Word2Vec embeddings, which can be found e.g. [here](https://github.com/mmihaltz/word2vec-GoogleNews-vectors).
 The embeddings are expected to be in `data/original/`, which can also be changed in the `settings.json` file.

 If you want your sweet automation, just do `chmod +x fetch-data.sh` and then `./fetch-data.sh` and the script will download the data for you.
 Be aware that the script does not have any error handling, so use it with caution.
+It also assumes default paths.

 For starting and training a model, you call `main.py`.
 The default settings fault in `main.py` will be overwritten by your settings file.
 If you don't specify an entry, the default from `main.py` is taken automatically.